23 June 2026

 Pensions and IHT

-Finally, a point to consider are the contributions a person makes to their pension in their lifetime.
+Finally, a point to consider is the contributions a person makes to their pension in their lifetime.
 Usually, contributions to a pension scheme are not considered lifetime transfers for the purposes of inheritance tax and will be excluded from a person’s estate.
 However, if the contributions are made when a person is in ill health, then they may be considered a transfer for value.
 Although it is usually accepted practice that contributions made two years prior to death are not transfers for value that could be subject to inheritance tax.

 In addition, a contribution made to someone else’s pension would also be considered a lifetime transfer as the benefit will be for another person, although depending on the surrounding circumstances, these transfers may be exempt or potentially exempt.
 It is, therefore, always worth consulting a legal and financial professional when you are considering the use of any trusts or changes to your pensions.